corespring/corespring-api/README.md

 The V2 Production player can load assets from a CDN.
 To enable this set the following env-var: `CONTAINER_CDN_DOMAIN`.
 If it's not set the assets will be retrieved locally.
 Note that this domain needs to use the corespring-api server as it's origin.

+## Cloudfront

+We are using cloudfront for the CDN. see: https://console.aws.amazon.com/cloudfront/home